 Did you know: Singleness affects almost 50% of people over 18 in the United States.
 We are taught at a young at that marriage is the “thing to do,” it’s “just what happens,” and in some cases, it is the next step following graduation from college.
 However, what happens when marriage is not what happens?
 Women (and men) worldwide are struggling with this stage of life.
 In most cases, singleness is unintentional – it is an involuntary decision, and we are desperately long to change it.

-Why are we so frustrated?
 Why can’t we have what God is blessing others with?
 Where is the disconnect?
 The word waiting, in the English Dictionary, means to be ‘eagerly impatient.’
 And the word patience means ‘delay action or wait.’
 But in our singleness, we are taught to wait and be patient.

 Are we just meant to sit and delay action?
 How is my heart supposed to be eagerly impatient and patient all at the same time?